Erick-DAS/SID-api/README.md

 ## Setup environment variables

-First of all, create a `.env` file sampled as the example `test.env`, setting values for database credentials.
+First of all, create a `.env` file sampled as the example `sample.env`, setting values for database credentials and other important variables.

 *Note: All the variables set there must be added to `app.core.config` to be accessed globally by the code.*